 I love Finland in summer.
-Like many other Finns, I have no urge to travel abroad during summer season as there are hundreds and hundreds of amazing destinations and places in Finland that I have never been to.
-There are also hundreds of destinations I have already seen, but I’m dying to return to.
+Like many other Finns, I have no urge to travel abroad during the summer season as there are hundreds and hundreds of amazing destinations and places in Finland that I’ve never visited before.
+There are also hundreds of destinations I have already seen, but I’m dying to revisit.

-Invited by Naantali Tourism Portal and Innastus I spent three wonderful days in a coastal town of Naantali that is often referred to as the sunniest town in Finland.
-Naantali is located on the West Coast of Finland, very near the harbour city of Turku.
+Invited by Naantali Tourism Portal and Innastus, I spent three lovely days in a coastal town of Naantali that is often referred to as the sunniest place in Finland.
+You’ll find Naantali on the West Coast of Finland, very near the harbour city of Turku.
 You might have heard the name of this town already before as it’s the official home for Moomins!
 Yes, Naantali is the place where you can find the one and only Moominworld .

 Taking ‘the paths less travelled’ was worth it, once again, and those paths inspired me to share with you some of my best tips for a sunny summer walk in this coastal pearl called Naantali!